ramsey/composer-install/README.md

 #### composer-options

-ramsey/composer-install always passes the `--no-interaction` and `--no-progress` options to the `composer` command.
+ramsey/composer-install always passes the `--no-interaction`, `--no-progress`, and `--ansi` options to the `composer` command.
 If you'd like to pass additional options, you may use the `composer-options` input parameter.

 For example: